cilium/cilium/Documentation/bpf.rst

   kernel modules.
 BPF is a core part of the Linux kernel that is shipped everywhere, and guarantees that existing BPF programs keep running with newer kernel versions.
   This guarantee is the same guarantee that the kernel provides for system calls with regard to user space applications.
+Moreover, BPF programs are portable across different architectures.

 * BPF programs work in concert with the kernel, they make use of existing kernel infrastructure (e.g. drivers, netdevices, tunnels, protocol stack, sockets) and